 Education: Once inconceivable, our education system has become the next political weapon and recruiting tool for the Democratic Party.
-Despite having great and caring teachers in our public schools, the Teachers Unions and Officials, such as our own Governor Evers, have become too disconnected from the interest of the Parents.
+Despite having great and caring teachers in our public schools, the Teachers Unions and Officials, have become too disconnected from the interest of the Parents.

-- Full endorsement of School Choice.
-Educational Funding should follow the student, not the corrupt unions.
+- Educational Funding should follow the student, not the corrupt unions.
 If your child’s slated public school is not doing their job, your child should not suffer.

 - Investigate Predatory Pricing Tuition Hikes amongst Private American Universities.
 This can be done by removing Student Debt from the category of unforgivable debt through bankruptcy.